 However, the financial risk associated with the development of new products or the creation of new knowledge has always been and remains great.
 Therefore, companies investing in the creation of new antibodies must have a definite guarantee of financial return from investments in R&D in the form of know-how and patents, which are given the greatest preference, since antibodies can be reproduced by reverse engineering.
-For example, some companies offer to install a sequence of antibodies for $ 840 for six days.8
+For example, some companies offer to determine a sequence of antibodies for $ 840 for six days.

 Technical solutions embodied in antibodies

 Here note that the diversity of inventions in the field of antibodies is constantly increasing.
-Therefore, there is an actual problem of identifying the adequate antibody features in the claims.
+Therefore, there is an actual problem of identifying the adequate antibody features in claims.

 Antigen features in claims, regulatory requirements and world practice

-As is known, Russian and Eurasian patents are valid in the Russian Federation.
+As it is known, Russian and Eurasian patents are valid in the Russian Federation.
 Further, we focus on the regulatory documents of the Russian Federation.

-It is still unknown how exactly the similar condition of the Requirements will be interpreted in the future.
+It is still unknown how exactly the similar provision of the Requirements will be interpreted in the future.
 In our opinion, in the case of polypeptides, physicochemical features are often inessential and rarely distinguishing.
-Therefore, as we see, these features should not be mentioned separately in the regulatory documents among the features that can be used to characterize a polypeptide in the claims.
+Therefore, as we see, these features should not be mentioned separately in the regulatory documents among the features that can be used to characterize a polypeptide in claims.

 Refer to the experience of foreign patent offices.
-First, note that none of the relevant regulatory documents comprises a closed list of features that could characterize a polypeptide or antibody in the claims (see, for example, chapter V of the European Patent Convention on patenting of biotechnological inventions).
+First, note that none of relevant regulatory documents comprises a closed list of features that could characterize a polypeptide or antibody in claims (see, for example, chapter V of the European Patent Convention on patenting of biotechnological inventions).
 As it follows from the processing practice of applications at the European Patent Office, an antibody can be characterized by a target to which it is directed, features of an epitope on a target, a functional property (for example, determining a new therapeutic use), a sequence, a hybridoma or other method of preparation.

-In our opinion, a positive feature of the existing regulatory documents of the Russian Federation, is that the claims do not provide a close list of features characterizing polypeptides, including antibodies.
-As we understand, there is an indisputable recognizable fact that it is impossible to predict in advance the course of inventive thought and to determine the essential features that can characterize really pioneering future inventions in the field of polypeptides and, in particular, antibodies.
+In our opinion, a positive feature of the existing regulatory documents of the Russian Federation, is that there is no close list of features that can be used for characterization of polypeptides, including antibodies in claims.
+As we understand, there is an indisputable recognizable fact that it is impossible to predict in advance the course of inventive thinking and to determine the essential features that can characterize really pioneering future inventions in the field of polypeptides and, in particular, antibodies.

 For the future development in this field, it is very important to retain the existing ability to characterize antibodies by other features.

-“Problematic” variants of antibody features
+“Problematic” variants of antibody characterization

-To begin with, each individual hybridoma synthesizes an antibody of a certain specificity with the same unique structure, being capable of unlimited growth in an artificial medium and reproducible only by cloning.11 By obtaining an antibody from a hybridoma, one can be sure that it is unique and has not been obtained by anyone else.
-Therefore, if the hybridoma is deposited, and the properties of the antibody are verified and confirmed, it can be said that the applicant has given all the comprehensive information about the antibody, which will allow it to be obtained, used and distinguished from others.
+To begin with, each individual hybridoma synthesizes an antibody of a certain specificity with the same unique structure, being capable of unlimited growth in an artificial medium and reproducible only by cloning.
+By obtaining an antibody from a hybridoma, one can be sure that it is unique and has not been obtained by anyone else.
+Therefore, if the hybridoma is deposited, and the properties of the antibody are verified and confirmed, it can be said that the applicant has given all the comprehensive information about the antibody, which allows it to be obtained, used and distinguished from others.

-The article by E. B. Gavrilova and T. S. Babakova described a case in which different groups of researchers announced the production of hybridomas producing the same antibody.
+The article by E. B. Gavrilova and T. S. Babakova described a case when different groups of researchers announced the production of hybridomas producing the same antibody.
 However, such a case is the result of unfair competition rather than the evidence that the above is incorrect.
 For example, in the case under discussion, the possible unfairness of one of the research teams is evidenced by the fact that the same hybridoma was obtained twice (which is unlikely by itself), and that it was obtained almost at the same time (which is almost impossible).
 Therefore, this case was successfully resolved.

-The main objections to this feature relate to reproducibility of such an invention, as well as to distinguishing an antibody with this feature from others when evaluating the invention patentability.
+The main objections to this feature relate to reproducibility of such an invention, as well as to distinguishing an antibody comprising this feature from others when evaluating patentability of an invention.

-In this regard, characterization of antibodies at the functional level may be justified if no antibody has been earlier obtained to antigen X/epitope Z. In addition, this feature does not break the RF regulatory documents prescribing applicability of functional generalization for a feature characterized in the claims (see, for example, clause 45 of the Requirements).
+In this regard, characterization of antibodies at the functional level may be justified if no antibody has been earlier obtained to antigen X/epitope Z. In addition, this feature does not break the RF regulatory documents prescribing applicability of functional generalization for a feature characterized in the claims (see, for example, item 45 of the Requirements).

-If the examiner still has difficulties, he can send the applicant an official action motivated by the fact that it is impossible to estimate whether the known antibodies are able to bind the same epitope and the advantages arising from such ability.
-Further, in the course of such correspondence, it will be possible to establish the truth: whether the pending invention satisfies the patentability conditions of novelty and inventive step.
+In any case if the examiner will have any doubts, he can send the applicant an official action, saying that examination cannot estimate whether some of already known antibodies bind the epitope and what advantages arise from such ability.
+Further, in the course of such conversation it will be possible to establish the truth: whether the pending invention satisfies the patentability conditions of novelty and inventive step or not.